Property Tax Appeal Denied? Your Options for a Second Appeal

 Frequently Asked Questions

-A denied property tax appeal at the local level is not the end.
-Most states offer at least one more level of appeal: state tax tribunal, state board of equalization, or tax court.
-Strengthen your evidence before escalating.
+If your initial property tax appeal at the local level is denied, most states offer at least one more level of appeal, such as a state tax tribunal or court.
+Strengthen your evidence before escalating the appeal, and address any weaknesses in your initial case.

 Why Appeals Get Denied?